aditya-johnson/Deep-Learning-for-Bone-Health-Classification-through-X-ray-Imaging/README.md

 Grad-CAM is an interpretability technique in convolutional neural networks (CNNs) that highlights important regions of an image for class prediction.
 This allows understanding how the network "looks" at the image and which areas influence the classification decision the most.
 This technique is useful for explaining model decisions in computer vision tasks as it backpropagates gradients from the class of interest to the convolutional layers, weighting the activations of these layers, and producing an activation map that highlights the discriminative regions of the image.

 The corresponding codes are available in the `Heatmaps` folder of this repository.
-They were developed based on the code provided in the [repository](https://github.com/sunnynevarekar/pytorch-saliency-maps/tree/master) by authors Karen Simonyan, Andrea Vedaldi, and Andrew Zisserman, adapted to the needs of this project.
+They were developed based on the code provided in the [repository](https://github.com/sunnynevarekar/pytorch-saliency-maps/tree/master).

 The codes operate for networks trained with both complete images and those trained only with the square crop of radiographs.
 To use them, it is necessary to provide the path of the trained model - in this specific case, EfficientNets were used, but they are likely to work with most convolutional neural networks (CNNs).
 Additionally, it is necessary to provide the path of the folder for the class you want to test.
 The code will run the network on 20 random images from that class, returning the classified diagnosis and generating a Grad-CAM that shows the areas of the image that the network considered most relevant for classification.
 An overlay with the original image is provided to facilitate visualization.